 Skip to main content

 We are witnessing a new industrial revolution, fueled by the advancement of digital technologies on a global scale.
 While every manufacturer faces shifting demand, regulatory pressures, and intense global competition for customers, materials and talent, new disruptive solutions help manufacturers transform their operations and streamline functions across the value chain.
-Hitachi helps manufacturers navigate this dynamic and volatile marketplace by co-creating innovative solutions that draw on digital technologies to improve business results and benefit society.
+Hitachi helps manufacturers navigate this dynamic and volatile marketplace by co-creating innovative solutions that draw on social, environmental and economic values to improve business results and benefit society.

 Data has become a powerful driver of the Manufacturing 4.0 transformation.
 Your ability to effectively harness the data available to you is crucial to your success in today’s and tomorrow’s smart manufacturing environment.
 Forward-thinking manufacturers are moving beyond the traditional “four Vs” of data (volume, velocity, variety and veracity) to leverage a fifth “V”: value.